Welcome to the Division of Nuclear Medicine, Department of Radiology, at the University of Colorado School of Medicine.

 Director: Jennifer Kwak, MD, Assistant Professor of Radiology

-Program: The Division of Nuclear Medicine, Department of Radiology, offers a 1 year nuclear radiology fellowship that provides an educational experience that encompasses all aspects of nuclear medicine.
+Program: The Division of Nuclear Medicine, Department of Radiology, offers a one year nuclear radiology fellowship that provides an educational experience that encompasses all aspects of nuclear medicine.
 The fellowship includes exposure to the full range of PET-CT studies and conventional gamma camera based diagnostic studies.
 In addition, the Division performs a large number of therapeutic nuclear medicine studies.
-The year consists of 10 months on the clinical service at the University Hospital, 1 month at the Children's Hospital, and 1 month of elective.
+The year consists of ten months on the clinical service at the University Hospital, one month at the Children's Hospital, and one month of elective.

 Didactic lectures cover all diagnostic and therapeutic nuclear medicine procedures as well as the medical physics of nuclear medicine.
 At the end of the fellowship year the fellow is eligible for the American Board of Radiology's Certificate of Added Qualification in nuclear radiology.

 Facilities: Both the University Hospital and the Children's Hospital are located on the new 205 acre Anschutz Medical Campus of the University of Colorado Denver.
 The University Hospital is a 405 bed general acute care hospital with an especially active transplant service and cancer program.

 The Children's Hospital is a 250 bed hospital with active programs in all specialties.

 Faculty: The faculty includes three nuclear medicine physicians and a medical physicist at the University Hospital plus a pediatric radiologist with special interest in nuclear medicine at the Children's Hospital.

 Patient Population: Both the University Hospital and Children's Hospital see the full spectrum of diseases.
 In conjunction with the Division of Endocrinology a large number of patients with metastatic thyroid cancer are treated with high dose I-131 radioiodine based on individualized dosimetry.